 By acknowledging the complexities surrounding living on Unceded land, we can start a lifetime of work to decolonize ourselves.
-We believe in getting to know the place where we live by learning the history, the people of that place, and about all of the beings who lived on that land and who still do.
+We believe in getting to know where we live by learning the history, the people of that place, and about all of the beings who lived on that land and who still do.
 Doing this with care to prevent perpetuating colonialism and the taking and stealing of land and knowledge.

 By having strong relationships with the bio-region surrounding us, we can better understand our role within it.
 Our curriculum includes wildlife tracking, edible and medicinal plants, bird ID and understanding bird language, naturalist skills, and survival skills.
 All of these are situated within the bio-region that we are in.

 We honour that each person learns in different ways, and we honour all of the different ways that we can mentor.
 Our team comes from various backgrounds, with many combined years of being teachers and nature mentors.
 We also have a myriad of backgrounds and experiences within the families that come to our programs, and no one has ever been turned away from one of our programs for lack of funds.

 Reverence and Gratitude

 Our teachings are grounded in gratitude, deep respect, and reverence for the earth.
 Our learners become grounded in this practice.
 Through gratitude and reverence for the natural world, we see each child’s strengths and gifts and enable them to discover and share their gifts with the rest of the world.
 We foster the individual expression of each child, allowing them to be honoured for who they are.

 Curiosity and Student-driven